Trustroots/trustroots/README.md

 ## Volunteering

-You don't have to be a programmer to participate.
-Check [volunteers page](https://www.trustroots.org/volunteering) for more info.
+You don't have to be a programmer to participate!

-Trustroots has a [developer documentation](https://developers.trustroots.org/) with information how to get started with development.
+Check [volunteers manual](https://manual.trustroots.org/Volunteering.html) for more info on how to get started.

 ## Bugs & feature suggestions